Stable Menus of Public Goods: A Matching Problem: Simple Lower and Upper Bounds

 \section{Simple Lower and Upper Bounds}

 Our main question is for which menu selection problems a stable solution exists.
 As it turns out, an interesting (and useful) point of view into this question is to ask for which combination of parameters $t,u \in \N$, and more specifically, for which ratio between $u\!-\!1$ and $t\!-\!1$, a stable solution is guaranteed to exist for all assignment problems.
 We start by demonstrating that for some such combinations of parameters, the existence of a stable solution is not guaranteed.
-Here we split into two cases: first, $g=2$ and $\frac{u-1}{t-1} < 1$, and second, $g \ge 3$ and $\frac{u-1}{t-1} < 2$.
+Here we split into two cases: first, $g=2$ and $\frac{u-1}{t-1} < 1$, and second, $g \ge 3$ and $\frac{u-1}{t-1} < 2$.\footnote{We write the conditions on the parameters $t,u$ in terms of the ratio $\frac{u-1}{t-1}$ for ease of legibility.
+In doing so, we implicitly assume $t \ge 2$ and $u \ge 1$.
+These inequalities can also be rewritten as linear (Diophantine) inequalities: first, $\frac{u-1}{t-1} < 1$ if and only if $u \le t-1$, and second, $\frac{u-1}{t-1} < 2$ if and only if $u \le 2t-2$.
+These linear inequalities have the advantage of being well-defined for slightly expanded parameter regimes (all $t,u \in \mathbb{Z}^{\ge 0}$).
+Indeed, our results and proofs continue to (trivially) hold in this expanded parameter regime.}

-\begin{proposition} For every $t,u \in \N$ such that $u < t$,\footnote{Note $u < t$ is equivalent to $\frac{u-1}{t-1} <1$.} there exists a menu selection problem on two public goods that has no $(t,u)$-stable menu. \end{proposition} \begin{proof} Consider a menu selection problem with $u$ agents, all of whom have the preference list $1 \succ 2$.
+\begin{proposition} For every $t,u \in \N$ such that $\frac{u-1}{t-1} < 1$,\footnote{Recall that $\frac{u-1}{t-1} <1$ is equivalent to $u < t$.} there exists a menu selection problem on two public goods that has no $(t,u)$-stable menu. \end{proposition} \begin{proof} Consider a menu selection problem with $u$ agents, all of whom have the preference list $1 \succ 2$.
 Then the menu $\emptyset$ is not $u$-uncontestable, because all $u$ agents would lobby for public good 1 (or 2).
 However, any nonempty menu $O \subseteq \{1,2\}$ is not $t$-feasible, because there are only $u < t$ agents. \end{proof}

 \lowerboundtwo*

 \begin{proof}

 Let $x:=\bigl\lceil\frac{u}{2}\bigr\rceil<t$.
 Set $n:= 3x$, and set the preferences of the agents as follows: \begin{itemize} \item $1\succ_i 2 \succ_i 3$ for every $i\in\{1,\ldots,x\}$, \item $2\succ_i 3 \succ_i 1$ for every $i\in\{x\!+\!1,\ldots,2x\}$, \item $3\succ_i 1 \succ_i 2$ for every $i\in\{2x\!+\!1,\ldots,3x\}$. \end{itemize}